minitage/minitage.recipe.printer/README.txt

 Introduction
 =======================

-This is a collection of recipe which can be use inside or outside a minitage environment.
+This was a collection of recipes which can be use inside or outside a minitage environment.

-What is interresting in using them in minitage is that you ll have all your system dependencies in the build environment automaticly.
+As they are now all splitted out from this package, we keep only left the entry points for asccendant compatibility purpose. the build environment automaticly.

 The egg has those entry point: